victoroki/LearnsoftCRM/README.md

 By automating these processes, the system not only reduces manual errors but also provides detailed reports that assist in decision-making.
 Employees are now able to submit reports digitally. </br>

 ## Recommendations </br>
-Improving Facial Recognition Accuracy: </br>

-The system could be enhanced with better facial recognition technology or using a two-factor verification (geolocation and face verification) for more accurate attendance tracking. </br>
 Mobile App Development: </br>
 A mobile app version could be developed, allowing employees to mark attendance and submit reports on the go, especially in remote locations. </br>

 Weekly and Monthly Reports: </br>
 The current system tracks daily reports, but adding a feature for weekly/monthly performance reviews could help managers get a better overview of employee productivity. </br>

 Additional User Roles: </br>
 Expand the role-based access control to allow more specific permissions, such as creating a role for HR to only view attendance and reports without modifying them. </br>

 Integration with HR and Payroll Systems: </br>
 Integrate the attendance system with HR and payroll systems, allowing automatic payroll generation based on attendance data. </br>
-ReCAPTCHA: </br>

-For added security, make the ReCAPTCHA mandatory for submissions or certain actions to avoid abuse and ensure that only legitimate users can submit reports. </br>
 Enhance the Reporting Features: </br>
 Introduce a report approval system, where managers review reports before they are finalized, which will ensure better data validation and reduce errors. </br>

 By addressing these recommendations, the system can be enhanced to provide even more value to the organization, improving both employee management and operational efficiency.